catamphetamine/react-pages/README-ADVANCED.md

   initialize: async (httpClient) => ({})
   // (or same without `async`: (httpClient) => Promise.resolve({})

-  // (optional)
-  //
-  // Returns an object of shape `{ locale, messages }`,
-  // where `locale` is the page locale chosen for this HTTP request,
-  // and `messages` are the translated messages for this `locale`
-  // (an object of shape `{ "message.key": "Message value", ... }`).
-  //
-  // The returned object may optionally have
-  // the third property `messagesJSON` (stringified `messages`)
-  // to avoid calculating `JSON.stringify(messages)`
-  // for each rendered page (a tiny optimization).
-  //
-  // `preferredLocales` argument is an array
-  // of the preferred locales for this user
-  // (from the most preferred to the least preferred)
-  //
-  // `localize()` should normally be a synchronous function.
-  // It could be asynchronous though for cases when it's taking
-  // messages not from a JSON file but rather from an
-  // "admin" user editable database.
-  // If the rountrip time (ping) from the rendering service
-  // to the database is small enough then it theoretically
-  // won't introduce any major page rendering latency
-  // (the database will surely cache such a hot query).
-  // On the other hand, if a developer fights for each millisecond
-  // then `localize()` should just return `messages` from memory.
-  //
-  localize: ({ store }, preferredLocales) => ({ locale: preferredLocales[0], messages: { 'page.heading': 'Test' } })

   // Is React Server Side Rendering enabled?
   // (is `true` by default)
   //